dlanza1/ExDeMon/README.md

 Metrics are consumed by several sources and sent to all monitors.

 Many monitors can be declared.
 Each monitor has a filter to determine to which metrics it should be applied.
-Filtered metrics are pre-analyzed if a pre-analysis is configured.
-Once pre-analyzed, an analysis is applied to determine the current status of the metric.
+Filtered metrics are analyzed to determine the current status of the metric.
-Several notificators can be configured to produce notifications.
+Several notificators can be configured to raise notifications.

 Results from analysis and notifications can be sunk to an external storage.